stackhpc/ansible-slurm-appliance/docs/image-build.md

    available from [GitHub releases](https://github.com/stackhpc/ansible-slurm-appliance/releases).
    However site-specific fat images can also be built from a different source image e.g. if a different partition layout is required.
-2. "Extra-build" images which extend a StackHPC fat image to create a site-specific image with with additional packages or functionality.
+2. "Extra-build" images which extend a fat image to create a site-specific image with with additional packages or functionality.
 For example the NVIDIA `cuda` packages cannot be redistributed hence require an "extra" build.